officialmofabs/dockereg/README.md

-# CraneOperator
+# dockereg
-Just as crane operators can see where all the containers that are in the shipyard, CraneOp gives you a simple web interface for browsing around a Docker Registry running version 2.0+
+Just as dockeregs can see where all the containers that are in the shipyard, CraneOp gives you a simple web interface for browsing around a Docker Registry running version 2.0+

 **VERSION 2.2 Includes a bunch of new requested features!**